westerntoad/tcss343-vid-analysis/script-draft-1.md

 > *Number of bits used in each array entry = 64* \
 > *Total = 64 * 64 * 2^64 * 2^64*

 When casting the direction of a sliding piece, it is not entirely necessary to take in the input of both friendly and enemy pieces.
 Both friendly and enemy pieces act as blockers to the piece we are moving.
 The only difference is that if it were an enemy piece, the player can capture that piece while moving to that square, while a friendly piece cannot be captured.
 With this logic, we only need the origin square and a bitboard of *blockers* which hold the union of all friendly pieces and enemy pieces.
 We can pretend in this case that all blockers are capturable, and subtract all friendly pieces from the resulting attack squares.
 By doing this, we have reduced our space requirement to a mere eight Zettabytes!
-In comparison, the total of both the knight and king lookup tables required a total of 1 Kilobyte of space.
-Luckily, we can still do much better.
+Once again, however, there is room for optimization.

 > *Notes for the size of lookup table:* \
 > *Number of possible origin squares = 64* \